 Love Triangle: We have the old Malfurion-Tyrande-Illidan triangle in Reign of Chaos.
 In Frozen Throne, we get hints that there was a triangle between Arthas-Jaina-Kael, which is confirmed in Rise of the Lich King.

-Magic Knight: The Paladin in Warcraft 2 and 3, the Ogre-Mage in Warcraft 2, and the Death Knight and Priestess of the Moon in Warcraft 3.
+Magic Knight: The Paladin in Warcraft 2 and 3, the Ogre-Mage in Warcraft 2, and the Paladin, Death Knight, and Priestess of the Moon in Warcraft 3.

 Make Them Rot: Death Knights in II have the Death And Decay ability, which does devastating amounts of damage in a huge area as long as they have mana.
 In III, the ability is now the Lich's ultimate ability, has a much smaller area, does percentage-of-maximum-health as continuous damage, and kills trees.